VanderpoelLiam/liamvanderpoel.com/content/reference/cookiecutter.md

 strictness = short
 ```

-I use the default Python `.gitignore` provided by Github.
+I use the default Python `.gitignore` provided by Github with the `pyenv` and `poetry` sections uncommented.

 ### pre-commit hooks
-Create the `pre-commit` file that runs before every commit to identify simple issues, lint and format the code.
+The `pre-commit` file that runs before every commit to identify simple issues, lint and format the code.

 `.pre-commit-config.yaml`:
 ```